cevdetkilickeser/YemApp/README.md

 # YemApp (Food Delivery App)
-Food Delivery App is an Android application developed using Kotlin and follows the MVVM (Model-View-ViewModel) architecture.
+YemApp is an Android application developed using Kotlin and follows the MVVM (Model-View-ViewModel) architecture.
 The project utilizes Hilt for dependency injection, Retrofit with coroutines for network requests, Room for local data storage, Glide for image loading, and Firebase Authentication for user authentication.

 ## The Goal of the Project
 Developing projects using architecture, technologies and libraries that I learned during the course.